Quantum Neural Networks in Practice: A Comparative Study with Classical Models from Standard Data Sets to Industrial Images: Results from random neural networks

 Figure~\ref{fig:results_dataset_3_pca}~(a) shows the classification results for each of the $50$ randomly generated classical neural networks in orange colors.
-For the simplest classification task with $d = 2$, our randomization methodology generates no models that perform excellent, i.e., achieve averaged classification accuracies close to $100\%$.
+For the simplest classification task with $d = 2$, our randomization methodology generates no models which perform excellently, i.e., yielding averaged classification accuracies close to $100\%$.
 In fact, even the best models do not surpass classification accuracies of around $\sim 75\%$ while the worst ones are just slightly above $50\%$.
 There is, however, a notable difference depending on the size of the training data set.
 Unless for the smallest one with $N = 200$, the larger data sets yield at best classification accuracies at around $60\%$.
 Given the rather drastic data reduction down to $d = 2$ features, the poor overall classification accuracies are no surprise and the slightly better performance in case of $N = 200$ may be attributed to an artificially less complex task determined by the small validation data set.
-Figure~\ref{fig:overview}~(i) exemplarily shows the data points as well as the learned function that classifies them best for $d = 2$ and $N = 500$.
+Figure~\ref{fig:overview}~(i) exemplarily shows the data points as well as the learned function that classifies them best for $d = 2$ and $N = 500$~\footnote{Note that the best performance of $\sim 75\%$, as mentioned earlier, refers to the averaged classification accuracies of the best model and $N = 200$.
+This should not be confused with the visual representation in Fig.~\ref{fig:overview}~(i), which corresponds to the best individual performance from among all $10$ sets of initial training results of the best averaged model and is moreover for $N = 500$}.
 The corresponding classical neural network architecture is illustrated directly below Fig.~\ref{fig:overview}~(i).
-Upon moving towards data reductions up to $d = 16$, we observe an increase in the best model's averaged classification accuracies to roughly $80\%$, despite none of the individual runs with one set of initial training parameters ever reaches $100\%$.
+Upon moving towards data reductions up to $d = 16$, we observe an increase in the best model's averaged classification accuracies to roughly $80\%$, despite none of the individual runs with one set of initial training parameters ever reaching $100\%$.
 For $d = 32$ and beyond, our randomization approach starts yielding models giving rise to averaged classification accuracies up to $100\%$, indicating that a reduction to $d = 32$ seems to capture enough information to warrant excellent classification.